Adaxry/Depth-Adaptive-GRN/README.md

-Code for "Depth-Adaptive Graph Recurrent Network for Text Classification".
-Coming in a weak.
+Code for "Depth-Adaptive Graph Recurrent Network for Text Classification"